UTSCCSCC01/projectf21-scardev/docs/sprint1/sprint1_rubric.md

     - 8 marks = features presented work flawlessly
     - 1 mark removed for each bug/error identified or for missing records on Jira

+  Marks: 7

   - Presentation (max 2 marks)
-    - 2 marks = UI demonstrated is visually appealing and intuitive for users
+    - **2 marks = UI demonstrated is visually appealing and intuitive for users**
     - 1 mark = one or more errors identified by the demo TA
     - 0 marks = UI is visually unappealing

   - Documentation (max 2 marks)
     - 2 marks = documentation has been created for frontend and backend systems with great detail
-  - 1 mark = documentation has been created for frontend and backend systems with some errors
+    - **1 mark = documentation has been created for frontend and backend systems with some errors**
     - 0 marks = documentation has not been created

-  Your Mark: __ / 14
+  Your Mark: 12 / 14

+Comments:
+- Homepage looks great!
+- Phone Number field could use a placeholder to indicate format

 ---

 ## Total Mark

-58 / 90
+70 / 89